 Theme Selection & Customisation

 The new features include a page builder, that uses widgets to allow users to add custom sections to their themes homepage and build custom pages from scratch.
-While this is a very welcome addition, you are limited in terms of existing theme layout.
+While this is a very welcome addition, you are limited in terms of the existing theme layout.

-While there is lot that you can change within a Bigcommerce theme, the customizer is pretty easy to use, although the theme styles section does take a little time to figure out exactly what you can do.
+While there is a lot that you can change within a Bigcommerce theme, the customizer is pretty easy to use, although the theme styles section does take a little time to figure out exactly what you can do.

 Wix has a large selection of over 80, free to use, mobile responsive themes to choose from for building an online store with the platform but it is not clear if all of the themes they offer support the Wix Stores app?

-The first and easiest to use is their ADI (Artificial Design Intelligence) tool, which has been designed so that users can quickly and easily makes changes to the look and feel of their site.
+The first and easiest to use is their ADI (Artificial Design Intelligence) tool, which has been designed so that users can quickly and easily make changes to the look and feel of their site.

-The second tool is their original editor and while it is a good tool, there is too much you can do in terms of customisation as it is possible to make very minor changes, which can lead to lots of time spent tweaking things and the results aren’t really worth the effort.
+The second tool is their original editor and while it is a good tool, there is too much you can do in terms of customization as it is possible to make very minor changes, which can lead to lots of time spent tweaking things and the results aren’t really worth the effort.